zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Migrate the database schema using the Data Migration Assistant

-After you have reviewed the assessment results and you have ensured the database is a candidate for migration to Azure SQL Database, use the Data Migration Assistant to migrate the schema to Azure SQL Database.
+After reviewing the assessment results and ensuring the database is a candidate for migration to Azure SQL Database, use the Data Migration Assistant to migrate the schema to Azure SQL Database.

-1. On the SqlServer2008 VM, return to the Data Migration Assistant, and select the New **(+)** icon in the left-hand menu.
+1. On the SqlServer2008 VM, return to the Data Migration Assistant and select the New **(+)** icon in the left-hand menu.

 2. In the New project dialog, enter the following: